 Yale policy strictly forbids retaliation against individuals who report sexual misconduct, file complaints of sexual misconduct, cooperate in the investigation of sexual misconduct, or hear formal or informal complaints of sexual misconduct.
-The UWC processes set out here are available to an individual who believes that he or she has suffered retaliation for any of these actions.
+The UWC processes set out here are available to individuals who believe that they have suffered retaliation for any of these actions.
 The rules governing the UWC's authority as described in Sections 1 and 7 also apply to retaliation complaints.